medhanshgupta/Experiment-6/README.md

     Step 7: Stop

 ## Conclusion:
-Hence the conditional statements were successfully implemented in python and operations were dont using them.
+Hence the conditional statements were successfully implemented in python and operations were done using them.